 Be dazzled with visual projections and a line of light as the FREE Line of Light outdoor festival follows the route of the new Northern line extension between Battersea Power Station and Kennington, via Nine Elms, on Friday 29 and Saturday 30 October.

 The FREE Line of Light outdoor festival features lights and visual projections from Projection Teknik and will follow the above-ground route of the 3km Northern line extension tunnels each evening on Friday 29 and Saturday 30 October.

-Between 6.30pm and 10pm, a daisy-chain of high-density light beams will illuminate the new stations at Battersea Power Station, Nine Elms and Kennington, and paint the route of the tunnels in the sky to create the Line of Light.
+Between 6.30pm and 10pm, a daisy-chain of high-density light beams illuminates the new stations at Battersea Power Station, Nine Elms and Kennington, and paints the route of the tunnels in the sky to create the Line of Light.

-A selection of buildings along the route between Battersea Power Station and Kennington station will be lit up with visual projections, accompanied by soundscapes available as downloadable podcasts which have been created with local groups and the Royal College of Art to make an specially-commissioned ‘album’ of the area.
+A selection of buildings along the route between Battersea Power Station and Kennington station are lit up with visual projections, accompanied by soundscapes available as downloadable podcasts which have been created with local groups and the Royal College of Art to make an specially-commissioned ‘album’ of the area.

 Celebrate the new Northern line extension with the communities who live and work above the route between Battersea Power Station, Nine Elms and Kennington Tube stations.

 Two outdoor festival hubs at New Union Square, SW11, and Wilcox Road, SW8, bring together local businesses and communities with pop-up food stalls open from 4pm-9pm and free activities and entertainment for all ages from 6pm-9pm.

 Open with food stalls from 4pm, music and entertainment 6pm-9pm